|Toronto-Niagara Seasonal GO Train Service|

 More information on the service is included below.
-2014 schedules will be posted here and on the GO Transit website www.gotransit.com when announced.
+2014 schedules are posted here and on the GO Transit website www.gotransit.com.

 Cycle the Greenbelt!

-The Toronto-Niagara Greenbelt Express provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.
+The Toronto-Niagara Seasonal GO Train Service provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.

 Niagara Falls Station is ideally situated one block from the Niagara River Recreation Trail, a primarily off-road 56km paved path.
 Cycle north on a beautiful 20km ride to see the Niagara Gorge, abundant wineries and historic Niagara-on-the-Lake and explore Niagara's Greenbelt.
 Cycle south on the path to see the magnificent Niagara Falls, and beyond to Fort Erie.